 The first place that probably came to your mind is grass in the yard.
 And yes, you can drain water there but only if the water is balanced.
 Otherwise, it may damage the grass and plants.

-Never drain water in a storm drain since it can be harmful to the ecosystem.
+Never drain water in a storm drain in Canada since it can be harmful to the ecosystem.

 You can also drain the water in the sewer system.

 If you still have questions, we recommend you to read our end-to-end guide on how to drain hot tub water properly.
 You’ll be able to address common questions and fix typical mistakes quickly and easily.